peter-han/code-challenge-reece/README.md

 ## Assumptions

-- Auth is not required
+- API Auth is not required
 - User's name is unique to identify a user.
 - User can have multiple Addresses; user define the name of each Address Book; the name is unique to identify a AddressBook per User.